maderski/CMP-Chars-To-Colors/README.md

 # CMP-Chars-To-Colors
-Compose Multiplatform Project that takes a string in an converts each character to a color
+Compose Multiplatform Project that takes a string in an converts each character to a color.

 | iOS | Android | Desktop |
 |-----|---------|---------|